-- · Achieving significant milestones in the Cameron LNG liquefaction project. - Signed joint venture and tolling agreements with our three partners, Mitsubishi, Mitsui and GDF Suez, subject to final investment decision and other conditions. - Received notice of environmental review from the Federal Energy Regulatory Commission (FERC).
-FERC issued the draft Environmental Impact Statement (EIS) on January 10, 2014, with the final EIS scheduled to be issued by April 30, 2014. - Received conditional authorization in February 2014 from the Department of Energy to export LNG to countries that do not have a Free Trade Agreement with the U.S. - Continuing deployment of advanced metering at Southern California Gas Company with over 1.1 million meters installed.
+- Achieving significant milestones in the Cameron LNG liquefaction project. - · Signed joint venture and tolling agreements with our three partners, Mitsubishi, Mitsui and GDF Suez, subject to final investment decision and other conditions. - Received notice of environmental review from the Federal Energy Regulatory Commission (FERC).
+FERC issued the draft Environmental Impact Statement (EIS) on January 10, 2014, with the final EIS scheduled to be issued by April 30, 2014. - · Received conditional authorization in February 2014 from the Department of Energy to export LNG to countries that do not have a Free Trade Agreement with the U.S. - · Continuing deployment of advanced metering at Southern California Gas Company with over 1.1 million meters installed. - Creating 50/50 joint ventures for two solar projects and acquiring a new 75-megawatt wind project.